stephsuber/renci-website/src/content/news/features/2020/06/08_irods-ugm-expectations/index.md

 tags:
   - data-management
 ---

-### iRODS users and consortium members will gather virtually from June 9-12

 The worldwide [iRODS](https://irods.org/) user community will connect online this week for the 12th Annual iRODS User Group Meeting – three days of learning, sharing of use cases, and discussions of new capabilities that have been added to iRODS in the last year.